2023 Solar Incentives Guide for Fridley, MN - Tax Credits & Rebates

 EcoWatch's Fridley, MN Solar Incentives FAQs

-You can decrease your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
-This adds up to roughly 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 annually by installing solar panels.
+This adds up to approximately 9,000 pounds over 20 years.
+Solar is also a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 When does the federal solar tax credit end?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you go over your plan with your local Fridley solar installer.
+Make sure you discuss your ideas with your local Fridley solar installation expert.
 They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.